Uljas - International Trade Statistics Search

-The detailed foreign trade statistics of Finnish Customs can be obtained from the Uljas database (distribution system for foreign trade statistics).
+The detailed international trade statistics of Finnish Customs can be obtained from the Uljas database (International Trade Statistics Search ).

 The database can be used free of charge and it doesn't require registration.
-The foreign trade statistics are available in the database as soon as they are published.
-Foreign trade data is updated on the same schedule as the monthly statistics on the foreign trade published by the Finnish Customs.
+The international trade statistics are available in the database as soon as they are published.
+International trade data is updated on the same schedule as the monthly statistics on the international trade published by the Finnish Customs.
 The database can be used in Finnish, Swedish and English.

 Statistics published monthly are preliminary.
 The figures change as the primary material is supplemented and reviewed.
 The final figures of the statistical year are published at the end of August the next year.